stefanoborini/book-modelviewcontroller/02_mvc_variations/variations_on_the_model/02_model_pipe.md

 while in transit.
 Its concept is similar to a UNIX pipe, and its most common use is for filtering and sorting.

+The Pipe class encapsulates the transformation logic in a dedicated, potentially reusable Model class.
+Different Pipe classes can be created, each with specific capabilities.
+To be compatible with the View, a Pipe should implement the same interface of the submodel, eventually extending it for the additional state it might contain.
+Pipes can also be chained together to perform sequential reduction of data.

 ### Design

 The Pipe class encapsulates the transformation logic in a dedicated,